davidtchiu/davidtchiu.github.io/teaching/cs360/syllabus.md

 #### Prerequisites
 A grade of C- or higher in the following course is required, or with permission from the instructor:
-- CSCI 261: Computer Science II
+- CSCI 210: Data Structures, or CSCI 261: Computer Science II (old bulletin)
 - MATH 210: The Mathematics of Computer Science

 #### Required Textbook